Before we dive into the purpose of public speaking, let’s first take a look at some useful vocabularies.

 Beginning and Ending You Speech

 How to Write Your Speech

 How to Overcome Fear of Public Speaking?

 Check out my other related course on Udemy for special discount!

 All rights reserved 2018

 This website was originally crafted for Chinese ESL learners.
-It is designed to cater to the needs of the Chinese students studying English as a second language.
-It is also applicable to other nationalities and learners from around the world seeking to improve their public speaking skills.
-These lessons were not designed for advance public speakers or learners with prior knowledge of the topic.
-Instead, you can check out the other courses provided.
+It is designed to cater to the needs of the Chinese students studying English as a second language but, it is also applicable to other nationalities and learners from around the world seeking to improve their public speaking skills.
+These lessons were not designed for the advance public speakers or learners with prior knowledge of the topic.
+Instead, you can check out the other courses you may be interested in.